Demographics of Bulgaria: Demographic history

+Note: Crude migration change (per 1000) is an extrapolation (Note: Crude migration change % is a trend analysis, an extrapolation, based on calculation of the average population change (current year minus previous) minus natural change of the current year (see table vital statistics).
+As average population is an estimate of the population in the middle of the year and not end of the year, crude migration is thus an extrapolation.)

 Vital statistics

 Vital Statistics 1875 to 1899

 The total fertility rate is the number of children born per woman.
 It is based on fairly good data for the entire period.
 Sources: Our World in Data and Gapminder Foundation.